funteck123/FOP_Tron/README.md

 - Leveling up grants permanent stat boosts and may unlock new arenas, characters, or story chapters.
 - The game then transitions to a cutscene or story segment (if implemented) before the next round begins.

+### 2.6 OOP & File Handling (0.5 marks)
+Proper use of abstraction, inheritance, and modular code.

 ## 3 - Extra Feature Requirement (Total - 4 marks)

 ### 3.1 Save game functionality (1 mark)